This is a tongue-in-cheek account of the events my dysfunctional family went through on the horsey section of our California road trip.

 It wasn’t a tourist trap either; it was the genuine article.
 It sold everything a ‘real’ cowboy could want.

 I began salivating… but Angela realised my dark humour Tourettes was about to kick in and immediately warned me not to say anything daft to the owner.
 Damn… I’d had a series of spittoon related questions lined up; ‘can you buy beginners versions‘, and ‘do they really make the ping noise like on the films…‘

 Even if I had said spoken to him, I don’t think that he would have replied anyway – he’d already recognised I was just a tourist.
 I’m not sure what gave the game away, but I’m guessing it was my pale blue-white knees, or the fact I was carrying an enormous feckin camera.

 The store owner completely ignored me, I was disappointed.
 I considered that if our roles had been reversed, and he’d walked into Tescos carrying a rifle, I sure as hell wouldn’t have ignored him, and I bet my legs would be just a hazy blur too as they frantically transported me down the fruit and veg aisle.

-Angela took hold of my hand, and looking a lot like my carer, guided me away from the armed man behind the counter.
+Angela took hold of my hand, and looking a lot like my carer, carefully guided me away from the armed shopkeeper.

 The store had lots of animals – all nailed to the walls, and they kept staring at me as I walked around the store; after a short while their unblinking gaze started to freak me out… It also explained why they were dead… I’d have shot the buggers too if they’d done that to me in the woods.